vivienfanghuagood/jupyterServer/README.md

 # Jupyter Server Launcher

-This repository contains a small Flask application that launches a Jupyter Lab server inside a Kubernetes pod.
+This repository contains a small FastAPI application that launches a Jupyter Lab server inside a Kubernetes pod.

 The web interface provides a single button which starts the pod and shows a progress bar until Jupyter is ready.
 Once the notebook server is up, the page redirects to the running instance.